lucasjellema/katacoda-scenarios/introduction-fn/step2.md

 When you deploy a function like this, Fn is dynamically generating a Dockerfile for your function, building a container, and then loading that container for execution when the function is invoked.

 Note: Fn is actually using two images.
-The first contains the language compiler and all the necessary build tools.
+The first contains the necessary build tools and produces the runtime artefact.
 The second image packages all dependencies and any necessary language runtime components.
 Using this strategy, the final function image size can be kept as small as possible.

 When using fn deploy --local, fn server builds and packages your function into a container image which resides on your local machine.
 You can now verify that a Docker Container Image has been built for Fn Function Hello: